Nymeria: A Massive Collection of Multimodal Egocentric Daily Motion in the Wild: Building Nymeria Dataset

-We manually inspect the XSens data to identify recordings with poor quality.
-We achieve 92\% good-quality rate, which composes the \seqcnt recordings.
-The failure cases are mainly due to manual operational errors \eg inaccurate body measurements, calibration and cable connections.
-We observe that MPS is highly robust with only a small fraction of recordings losing track intermittently, \ie 0.38\% headset and 6.3\% wristband recordings.
-The majority of cases resume tracking shortly.
-Note that the fast motion and significant occlusion occurring from the wristband viewpoint is expected to cause a higher error rate.
-The breakdown statistics by scenario and location is presented in \cref{tab:scenario} and \cref{tab:location-breakdown} in the appendix.
-For language descriptions, we annotated \motioncnt motion narration, \atomiccnt atomic action and \activitycnt activity summarization.
+\paragraph{Data statistics.} We collected \hourcnt daily activities from \ppcnt participants, which amounts to \seqcnt sequences with average 15min duration.
+The accumulated trajectory from all participants is \headtl for headset and \wristtl for both wristbands. \Cref{fig:demog} shows the participant demographics \wrt the self-reported ethnicity, age, height and weight.
+The statistics is split by gender, where 48.5\% participants self-identified as female, and 51.4\% as male.
+The dataset captures \abcnt houses, where \multifloor are multi-floor.
+In total, there are \rooms rooms and \gardens gardens.
+We also capture three locations from an open campus, including 1 cafeteria with an outdoor patio, 1 office building, and a public parking connected to multiple biking/hiking trails.
+Approximately 15\% recordings contain outdoor activities.
+Among all scenarios, the highest occurrences are cooking, searching objects and improvised actions.
+We provide detailed breakdown in supplementary. \paragraph{Annotation statistics.} For language descriptions, we annotated \motioncnt motion narration, \atomiccnt atomic action and \activitycnt activity summarization.
 The average video segment is 5 seconds for narration and atomic action and 30 seconds for summarization.
 In total, the dataset provides \sentcnt sentences \wordcnt words from a vocabulary of 6545 distinctive words.
 Note the average word per sentence is 27.8, which is significant longer than existing motion-language narrations. \Cref{fig:wordcloud} visualizes the language distribution.